How did you go about pricing your restaurant menu?

 Yours should too.

-To start, try out the Food Cost Calculator to cost out and compare your top five dishes, download our Menu Engineering Bootcamp to learn how to pinpoint the profit-driving recipes on your menu, or request a demo to learn more about Toast's inventory management software.
+To start, try out the Food Cost Calculator to cost out and compare your top five dishes, download the Menu Engineering Bootcamp to learn how to pinpoint the profit-driving recipes on your menu, or learn more about Toast's inventory management software.

 Take this course to make the most of your menu.
 Learn about menu psychology and design, managing your menu online, and adapting your menu to increase sales.